StorageB/custom-command-toggle/README.md

 ### Commands

-Enter the shell commands to associate with the quick toggle on/off actions.
+Enter the terminal/shell commands to associate with the quick toggle on/off actions.

 ![Screenshot-commands](screenshots/Screenshot-commands.png)